 - a.
-Within 50 days of publication of this Determination, amend the mark-up on the base charges for the Survey works to an example a set of the set of the - b.
+Within 50 days of publication of this Determination, amend the mark-up on the base charges for the Survey works to - b.
 Within 50 days of publication of this Determination, initiate good faith negotiations with C3 on how any monies owed to C3 based on the adjustments to the survey costs as set out in paragraph a above shall be applied to the C3 account.
 These negotiations shall be concluded within 60 days of the publication of this Determination. - c.
 Within 7 days of arriving at a negotiated agreement, both Flow and C3 are to confirm to the Office how any monies owed are to be applied to C3's account.